sumanentc/springboot-oauth-jwt/README.md

 First you will need the following basic pieces of information:</br>
 - client: testjwtclientid </br>
 - secret: XY7kmzoNzl100 </br>
+- Local DB
 - Non-admin username and password: john.doe and jwtpass
 - Admin user: admin.admin and jwtpass
+- LDAP
+- username and password: ben and benspassword
 - Example of resource accessible to all authenticated users: [http://localhost:8080/springjwt/cities](http://localhost:8080/springjwt/cities)
 - Example of resource accessible to only an admin user: [http://localhost:8080/springjwt/users](http://localhost:8080/springjwt/users)